EPCCed/eidf-docs/docs/safe-haven-services/tre-gpu-service/training/L6_template_workflow.md

 ## Data loading

-The EIDF GPU service contains GPUs with 40Gb/80Gb of on board memory and it is expected that data sets of > 100 Gb will be loaded onto the service to utilise this hardware.
+The SHS GPU Cluster contains GPUs with 40Gb/80Gb of on board memory and it is expected that data sets of > 100 Gb will be loaded onto the service to utilise this hardware.

 Persistent volume claims need to be of sufficient size to hold the input data, any expected output data and a small amount of additional empty space to facilitate IO.